wwlpublish/learn-bizapps-pr-test/learn-bizapps-pr/flow/pad-power-automate-desktop-development-essentials/includes/7-deploy-exception-handling.md

 Runtime errors may occur as a result of unforeseen circumstances while a flow is running, resulting in it stopping due to an error.
-To avoid errors, users may configure exception handling rules, so that the flow may recover and continue running.
+To avoid errors, users may configure exception handling rules, so that the flow can recover and continue running.

-In the flow designer, exception handling may be applied toindividual actions.
+In the flow designer, exception handling may be applied to individual actions.

 ## Exception handling
 Exceptions may occur from virtually any action.
 For this reason, most actions’ properties contain an **On error** button.